Nourish - Raw Buckwheat Breakfast Granola

 There is a renewed interest and return to the traditional process of fermenting or soaking grains and dehydrating them in order to render them more digestible.

-Raw grains are known to contain enzyme inhibitors and phytic acid which blocks the absorption of many minerals and nutrients.
+Raw grains such as raw buckwheat contain enzyme inhibitors and phytic acid which block the absorption of many minerals and nutrients.

-Soaking them however, will release the enzyme inhibitors, making the nutrients more accessible to our bodies.
+Soaking them, however, will release the enzyme inhibitors.
+This makes the nutrients more accessible to our bodies.

-When you prepare raw food meals (and generally cook with grains/nuts/seeds), it’s highly advisable to soak and sprout them all to soften them, remove harmful enzyme inhibitors and enhance their nutritional value prior to eating.
+When preparing raw food meals (and generally cooking with grains/nuts/seeds), it’s highly advisable to soak and sprout them all.
+This enables them to soften, plus it removes harmful enzyme inhibitors and enhances their nutritional value prior to eating.
 For more info, check out this previous blog on What is Sprouting and How to Get Started here.